 Approximately 92.4% and 91.2% of our net revenue for fiscal 2016 and 2015, respectively, was for shipments to customer locations outside of the U.S., primarily in the Asia/Pacific region.
 In the Asia/Pacific region, our customer base is also becoming more geographically concentrated as a result of economic and industry conditions.
-Approximately 33.7%, 31.6% and 25.4% of our net revenue for the fiscal 2016, 2015, and 2014 was for shipments to customers located in China.
+Approximately 33.7% and 31.6% of our net revenue for fiscal 2016 and 2015 was for shipments to customers located in China.